sharikjavid/kotto/README.md

 ## FAQ

-### What is this?
-And what is it *not*?

-Trackway aims to be a pure prompt-generation and runtime interface that parses, filters and processes code to create a
-LLM-friendly runtime.

-This means the starting and end points are always code.
-In this project, prompt engineering is closer to a code generation task: something you can customise and adjust procedurally (like any meta-programming framework), but not something you'd do manually.

-If you need something that is low-level where prompts are crafted through raw string concatenation or interpolation, you might want to look at [LangChain] or [LlamaIndex] instead.
-Trackway is a project closer to something like [marvin].

 ### How safe is it?

 Trackway lets an LLM decide what action to take next.
 And since LLMs are large and complicated models, it is difficult